Organic vs. Inorganic Fertilizer: What’re the Pros & Cons?

 Which Do You Choose?

 Long-term experienced growers know that plants cannot be rushed.
 Give them light, water, nutrients, plenty of time, and keep those bugs and weeds away, and your crop will be pretty close to perfect.
-Farmers space out their crops based on times of the year.
+Farmers space out their crops based on the times of the year.
 They recognize it is not worth the rush.

 Mass production facilities that have orders to fill, on the other hand, need to push the envelope to get the most of a crop in the fastest amount of time.
 They aren’t wrong for doing this; they just can’t wait.
 It’s business, not farming, and the difference is made with inorganic fertilizer.
 The upside is most of their crops don’t grow in the same soil as everything else.

 When picking what type of soil you need, you need to determine your patience level, your motivation to grow in the first place, and your willingness to scrap the whole crop if it is going sour before it has a chance to germinate properly.
-You have to factor in conditions, environmental impacts, and your cost-benefit ratios.
+You have to factor in conditions, environmental impacts, and cost-benefit ratios.

 In short, you have to decide if you are doing it for business or commerce.
 A farmer will grow as a way to ensure his livelihood, and it is mostly a business decision and a lifestyle choice.
 He is in it 24/7.
 A commerce grower is a 9-to-5er because they know the plants will take care of themselves, be harvested, and do it all over again.